Science

 • Every 3% increase in protein = 5% better chance of healthy aging

-• Higher protein levels preserved cognition, bone density and mobility
+• Higher protein levels preserve cognitive abilities, bone density, and mobility.

 Conclusion

-A high protein content is not always over.
-It is a strategy for a long life.
+Furthermore, protein is not present in muscles.
+This is a strategy for a long life.

 PMID: 38309825